Association of Texas Professional Educators

 Serious student discipline problems in Texas schools are subject to a detailed statutory process designed to maintain the safety and order of campuses and classrooms.
 In addition, the law requires each district to develop a local student code of conduct that establishes, consistent with the statutory disciplinary requirements, both what student conduct is subject to discipline and what the specific consequence or range of possible consequences will be.

 Many common questions about student discipline are answered below.
 Read your school's student code of conduct for local rules.
 Most of the state law governing discipline can be found in the Safe Schools Act (Chapter 37 of the Texas Education Code),though other areas of the law could be important in specific cases.
+Beginning with the 2025-26 school year, districts can no longer use their district of innovation plan to exempt themselves from Chapter 37 requirements.

 Also, for information related to discipline and special education students, please read Special Education and Section 504.